ChrisJAdamek/cryptoTools/README.md

 Crypto Tools 101 is the first part in a series of tutorials designed to teach crypto concepts in a simulated environment.
 In this tutorial, your goal is to complete the tasks and become a Fully Qualified Tool.

 ### Polygon Chain
 This workshop involves a set of smart contracts pre-deployed on the Polygon Network.
 The native token of the Polygon Network is MATIC.

+### CryptoTools
+You work at a company called CryptoTools.
+Completing Level 0 will credit you with an NFT

-### BUCKS
+### TOOLS
-Each smart contract is an exercice/puzzle - which teaches you some feature .
-Completing the first exercice will credit you with an NFT.
-The exercises that follow, will credit you with points, in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
+Completing the rest of the Levels  will credit you with TOOLS - a company scrip in the form of an [ERC20 token](contracts/token/TDERC20.cairo).

-### Checking your progress
--   Go to the  [ERC20](https://...)  in blockscout, ...

 ## Level 0 - Opening the Tool Box
 Install mobile versions of Metamask and Discord from the Android or iOS App Stores.